Student Health & Medical

 Is my child well enough to be at school?

-If your child is unwell and you are unsure whether they should be attending school, please refer to the Queensland Health Time Out guidelines or contact the College Health Room at (07) 3353 1266 or health@northside.qld.gov.au
+If your child is unwell and you are unsure whether they should be attending school, please refer to the Queenslan Health Time Out guidelines or contact the College Health Room at (07) 3353 1266 or health@northside.qld.gov.au.

 Contagious Conditions